-Looking for life insurance is never fun, but especially for diabetics.
+Looking for life insurance for diabetics is never fun.
 Thousands of diabetics are turned down for life insurance every year, and if you’re one of them, you can still get life insurance.
 There are dozens of companies that will give you an affordable life insurance plan to meet your needs.
 Regardless, if you have type 1 or type 2 diabetes, you shouldn’t go without the life insurance you need for you and your loved ones.

 We will give you the information you’ll need to be prepared to find the perfect insurance policy.
 It’s important that you understand what the insurance company is going to ask you and how it’s going to impact your coverage and premiums.
 This article is going to detail everything you need to know about the life insurance buying process and how you can make the process easier and quicker.

 - Type 1 Diabetes, also called juvenile diabetes or insulin-dependent diabetes.
 Someone who is a type 1 diabetic has a pancreas that does not produce any insulin at all so they administer insulin via a syringe or an insulin pump.
 Often times, children and teens are diagnosed with this form of diabetes.
 Type 1 diabetes is evaluated differently by life insurance underwriters.

 - Type 2 is the most common.
 Ninety percent of people diagnosed with diabetes have type 2.
 A type 2 diabetic’s body is still able to produce insulin, but it is ineffective or resistant to lowering glucose levels, or their body produces insulin but not enough to meet the needs.

 - Gestational Diabetes occurs in pregnant women, who typically have not had any symptoms of diabetes until pregnancy.
 When you’re pregnant, hormonal changes can make your cells less responsive to insulin, which results in the buildup of glucose in the blood.